tsackton/taelgar/Gazetteer/Western Green Sea Region/Addermarch/Addermarch.md

 Now, Addermarch is a land of small farmers, foresters, and sheepherders, known primarily for its famed apple brandy that is traded downriver into Sembara, but also a significant producer of timber and wool.
 Enjoying favorable tariffs for its goods in exchange for its role in protecting Sembara’s southern borders, Addermarch is a close ally of Sembara.

+%%% notes from gdrive may not be up to date
+- The most ‘Sembaran’ of the southern marches.
+People mostly Sembaran or mixed Tyrwinghan/Sembaran and culturally firmly in the Sembaran sphere

+- Independent largely due to historical circumstances

+%%